geoboom/linux-config/README.md

        [main]
        rc-manager=resolvconf
        ```
-    3. edit `/etc/resolv.conf` and add:
+    3. edit `/etc/resolvconf.conf` and add:
        ```sh
        # google dns
        name_servers="8.8.8.8 8.4.4.4"
        ```
-    4. `sudo resolvconf -u` to reload changes
+    4. `sudo resolvconf -u` to reload changes but breaks after restart.
+Not sure why (TODO).
 22. `i3-msg -t get_tree` to see all windows.
 Can get class of specific window you
     wish to make floating e.g. `for_window [class="Google-chrome" window_role="pop-up"] floating enable`
     for chrome pop-ups e.g. sign in with google OAuth.